ALICO Building: History

 The ALICO Building was not heavily damaged by the 1953 Waco tornado outbreak, unlike many buildings in downtown Waco.
 It swayed several feet when directly hit by the F5 tornado, although the building escaped severe damage or collapse.

+In 1958, 15-foot tall red neon letters with the name ALICO were added to the top of the building, with the installation of the final "O" completed on November 12, 1958.

 In 1965, Amicable Life Insurance Company and American Life Insurance Company merged to become the American-Amicable Life Insurance Company, the current tenant of the building.
-In 1966, the building underwent renovations, including the addition of the large neon sign at the top of the building displaying the acronym "ALICO".
+In 1966, the building underwent renovations, including the addition of a modern façade on the lower floors.

 In 1982, the ALICO building was designated a historical landmark by the Texas Historical Commission.
 In 2012, it was added to the National Register of Historic Places as part of the Waco Downtown Historic District.